-- 34.2.1 Vacant positions will be posted for a period of at least seven (7) calendar days, during which time internal and external applicants may apply.
-The posting will include, at a minimum, a description of the work to be performed, the requirements of the position, the rate of pay and the shift. - 34.2.2 The University will post open positions on its website.
-Upon written request, employees interested in receiving notice of newly-posted positions will receive email notification of all new postings. - Registers created for each open position will be maintained for twelve (12) months.
+- 34.2.1 The University shall have the ability to create an internal only job announcement from which only current University employees will be rated for qualifications.
+The posting of a position for internal candidate applications will be considered by the appropriate supervisor prior to requesting a job announcement posting that would allow both internal as well as external candidates to apply. - Vacant positions will be posted for a period of at least seven (7) calendar days, during which time internal and external applicants may apply.
+The posting will include, at a minimum, a description of the work to be performed, the requirements of the position, the rate of pay and the shift. - 34.2.3 The University will post open positions on its website.
+Upon written request, employees interested in receiving notice of newly-posted positions will receive email notification of all new postings. - 34.2.4 Registers created for each open position will be maintained for twelve (12) months.